 Instead of feeling resignation, look for solutions.
 Now that you know what NOT to do, let’s look at some potential options:

 Bridging your funding gap doesn’t have to be done alone.
 Your first step should be to contact the financial aid office at your school and let them know about your situation.
 They may be able to point you toward other sources of funding such as grants or scholarships.

 Another option is to appeal your FAFSA award letter.
 If your life circumstances have changed since you first submitted it, you may be eligible for more funding.
 Keep in mind you’ll likely need to submit additional documentation if this is the case.

 Though it highly depends on your family and social network, some students are turning to crowdfunding sites to bridge their student loan gaps.
 You may have friends and family that are willing to chip in to get you the money you need.
 While students are rarely advised to take this route, some have found success with it.

 Finally, you can use private student loans to cover the gap left by your federal loans and other forms of financial aid.
-If you have someone to cosign, you may qualify for a lower rate.
+If you do not have someone to cosign, it may be helpful to learn how to get a student loan without a cosigner.
 Private loans from Ascent can also be used to pay for eligible living expenses.